bornoflightning/nodePractice/README.md

-    #title: node readMe maker:
+    #title: node README generator:

     ##Notice!
-    this application is covered under the license IBM
+    this application is covered under the license

     ##Table of Contents